n0-computer/dumbpipe/README.md

 # Dumb pipe

-This is an example to use iroh-net to create a dumb pipe to connect two machines with a QUIC connection.
+This is an example to use [iroh-net](https://crates.io/crates/iroh-net) to create a dumb pipe to connect two machines with a QUIC connection.

+Iroh-net will take case of hole punching and NAT traversal whenever possible, and fall back to a relay if hole punching does not succeed.

 It is also useful as a standalone tool for quick copy jobs.

+This is inspired by the unix tool [netcat](https://en.wikipedia.org/wiki/Netcat).
+While netcat works with IP addresses, dumbpipe works with 256 bit node ids and therefore is somewhat location transparent.
+In addition, connections are encrypted using TLS.

 # Installation